 It’s funny that before Christmas my normally conservative husband was overflowing with worry that our daughter doesn’t have enough Christmas presents.
 That cracked me up a little, since I am usually the one “spoiling her rotten”.
 She was definitely not lacking in gifts from friends and family, even though Santa didn’t fulfill her fish for an “iPod with games”.
 Instead he brought each of us a hexbug nano, and papa showed her how to build labyrinths out of our wooden blocks for hexbug races.
 My husband was clearly in cahoots with Santa Claus, since he built an enclosure for hexbugs (it can be taken apart) in advance.

-I couldn’t help sharing my favorite among Anna’s presents – Blokus Duo.
+I couldn’t help sharing my favorite among Smarty’s presents – Blokus Duo.
 We love games and have a lot of them at home, so I couldn’t quite convince my husband that we need to get Blokus.
-I was thrilled that one of Anna’s best friends (or, rather, his father) gave it to Anna.
+I was thrilled that one of Smarty's best friends (or, rather, his father) gave it to Smarty.
 It’s a perfect fast strategy game where the winner is often not known until the game is over.
 Very clever, and we all enjoyed playing it.
-Interestingly, I am winning against my husband and keep losing to Anna, probably because I am trying to teach her to make smart moves.
+Interestingly, I am winning against my husband and keep losing to Smarty, probably because I am trying to teach her to make smart moves.

 Your turn: What presents were winners in your homes this year?